darebalogun/SYSC3303G4/Readme.txt

 	-> FloorSubsystem also checks to see if the elevator is already present on the floor in operation -> The main method inside FloorSubsystem class when run, reads the requests from the InputEvents file -> By default the FloorSubsystem creates 5 floors
+	-> FloorSubSystem adds 5 random events with random timing between 0 to 10 seconds

 Scheduler.java:-